Generally covariant quantum mechanics: Operator geodesic equations from associativity

 which we write as stated.
 We can compare the result with (\ref{keromega1}) and the formula in Proposition~\ref{hdkk} to conclude that $\mathfrak{X}$ vanishes on these kernel elements if we set $\mathfrak{X}(\theta')=1$.
 The difference is that we are now using the commutator in $\CD(M)$ not its image under $\rho$ as we did in Section~\ref{sec:calc}. \endproof

-In principle, we also need a right bimodule connection $\nabla$ on $\Omega^1(\CD(M))$ at least to order $\lambda$, with respect to which $\mathfrak{X}$ obeys the geodesic velocity equations.
-This can be found by similar methods, with details to be given elsewhere.
+In principle, we also need a right bimodule connection $\nabla$ on $\Omega^1_{\CD(M)}$ at least to order $\lambda$, with respect to which $\mathfrak{X}$ obeys the geodesic velocity equations.
+This can in principle be found by similar methods \cite{BegMa:geo} but will be looked at elsewhere.

 Finally, while Proposition~\ref{propC} justifies our interpretation $\theta'=\extd s$ for proper time in a `generalised Heisenberg picture' for the evolution of algebra elements, this necessarily has a corresponding `Schr\"odinger picture' with evolution of pure states according to